-Debit cards and ATM cards are handy and useful while on the go.
+Debit cards are handy and useful while on the go.
 To best protect you and your finances, keep the following tips in mind:

 - If you lose your card or it is stolen, call Legence Bank immediately.
 During regular business hours call your local branch or 1-800-360-8044.
-To contact someone after hours, please call 1-800-545-4274 and choose Option 6 for ATM/Card Services.
+To contact someone after hours, please call 1-800-545-4274 and choose Option 6 for Card Services.

 While visiting an ATM, please keep the following tips in mind to keep you and your finances secure: